cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-sydney.md

 This course is based on proven and practical techniques, which we've taught to hundreds of ambitious teams around the world.

-Both days are led by **Seb Rose**, author of [The Cucumber for Java Book](https://www.amazon.com/Cucumber-Java-Book-Behaviour-Driven-Development/dp/1941222293) and world renowned BDD expert and practioner. **Hamish Tedeschi**, a seasoned BDD practitioner and MD of MagenTys AU will facilitate the course alongside Seb.
+Both days are led by **Seb Rose**, author of [The Cucumber for Java Book](https://www.amazon.com/Cucumber-Java-Book-Behaviour-Driven-Development/dp/1941222293) and world renowned BDD expert and practioner. **Hamish Tedeschi**, a seasoned BDD practitioner and MD of MagenTys AU, will facilitate the course alongside Seb.

 Discover how BDD can help your organisation by downloading our [BDD Benefits PDF](https://cucumber.io/bdd-benefits.pdf).

 ## CukeUp!
 AU 2016

 This is a bolt-on training for [CukeUp!
 AU](https://cucumber.io/events/cukeup-au-2016) taking place on Thursday and Friday in Sydney.
 CukeUp! is a fast-paced agile event for testers, developers and BAs who think differently and are searching for ideas to challenge the status quo.
-Short talks are combined with workshops and networking to make this a fun, idea-filled couple of days.
+Short, punchy talks weave between non-technical workshops to make this a fun, idea-filled couple of days.
 Tickets can purchased on our [ti.to page](https://ti.to/cukeupau/cukeup-au-2016).

 ## Day 1 - BDD Fundamentals